 Honorary consul of Sacramento and Northern Nevada

 For several decades Mr Bartsch have been the leading figure in the life of the Hungarian community in the Greater Sacramento region.
 As a consul he is always busy with executing several official duties.
-In addition, as a former member of the California State Senate he continues being an important facilitator of diplomatic relations between Hungary and California.
+In addition, as a former staff member of the California Legislature and California Energy Commision he continues being an important facilitator of diplomatic relations between Hungary and California.

 With his wife Peggy, he is one of the visionaries, as well as the dignitary patron of the Hungarian Connection Gala Series .

-As an acknowledgement of his several decade long service of the diaspora Hungarian community, and Hungary, in 2015 Mr Bartsch have been awarded with the Middle Cross of the Hungarian Order of Merit.
+As an acknowledgement of his several decade long service of the diaspora Hungarian community, and Hungary, in 2015 Mr Bartsch have been awarded with the Knight Cross of the Hungarian Order of Merit.